Radiant Historia: Radiant Historia: Perfect Chronology

 Radiant Historia: Perfect Chronology, an expanded remake of the original game for Nintendo 3DS, began development in 2016 following the completion of Tokyo Mirage Sessions ♯FE, which Hirata directed.
 A remake of Radiant Historia was originally in production for a different portable platform, the PlayStation Vita, but Hirata's commitment to Tokyo Mirage Sessions ♯FE caused the project to be put on hold.
 When development on Tokyo Mirage Sessions ♯FE was completed, development resumed.
 In the time that had passed, the 3DS's userbase had grown to a far larger size than the Vita, resulting in development being shifted to it instead.
 Hirata had long wanted to return to the universe of Radiant Historia, and after completing Tokyo Mirage Sessions ♯FE talked with Atlus and learned that Radiant Historia had a strong following both in Japan and overseas, prompting Atlus to agree to a remake.

 Hirata returned to the remake as producer.
 The character art was redrawn by Masaki Hirooka, whose previous work includes Castlevania: Order of Ecclesia.
 His most notable redesign was Eruca, who was given long hair as originally planned to better fit her character as a princess.
 The anime opening was created by A-1 Pictures.
 Hirata's main goals were to update the game so that it would appeal to a modern gaming audience, with these involving increasing gameplay speed and adjusting the user interface.
 After that he decided to create a new scenario, discussing with staff how to implement it.
 Haduki, who had worked as the scenario writer on the original release, returned to write the new scenario based on Hirata's original concept.
 Hirata wanted to restore the original game's two discarded story routes, but instead opted for preserving the established scenario.
 A new gameplay mechanic was the "Support Skill" system, where characters could perform follow-up attacks, a system inspired by a similar mechanic in Tokyo Mirage Sessions ♯FE.

 The remake was released in Japan on June 29, 2017.
-It released February 13, 2018 in North America, published by Atlus, and February 16, 2018 in Europe, published by Deep Silver.
+It was released in February 2018 in North America by Atlus, and in Europe by Deep Silver.
 Downloadable content, composed of both battle challenges and additional narratives, were released in the months following the game's Japanese and Western releases respectively.